pisayacademicsassociation/java-guide/guide/2/oop.md

 ## What is Abstraction?

 An abstract class is a class that is declared `abstract` — it may or may not include abstract methods.
 Abstract classes cannot be instantiated, but they can be subclassed.
+These classes are mostly used as templates for closely related classes with very similar implementations.

 An abstract method is a method that is declared without an implementation (without braces, and followed by a semicolon), like this:
 ```java